wp-plugins/slickr-flickr/readme.txt

 * Sorts photos by date, title or description
 * With or without captions, photo descriptions and links back to Flickr
 * With manual or autoplay slideshows
-* Works with various LightBoxes
+* Works with various LightBoxes such as Evolution LightBox, FancyBox, Highslide, LightBox Plus, Pretty Photo, Slimbox, ShadowBox, Shutterbox and ThickBox.
 * See http://www.slickrflickr.com/ for tutorials on using the plugin
+* Latest version 1.29 fixes the missing update notification and gives multiple Flickr Gallery support for Pro Users
+* See http://www.slickrflickr.com/about/ for full version history
 * See http://www.slickrflickr.com/pro/ for Pro Edition Priority Support and Bonus Features

 == Installation ==
+1. Use the standard WordPress plugin automatic updates system for updating to the latest version on use the manual steps below.
-1. Uncompress the downloaded zip archive in [WordPress install root]/wp-content/plugins or use the WordPress plugin installer
+1. Uncompress the downloaded zip archive in [WordPress install root]/wp-content/plugins
 1. Activate the plugin in your WordPress plugins control panel
 1. Go to the "Settings" section, and choose "Slickr Flickr"
 1. Type In your Flickr ID (it should look something like 12345678@N00) and then click the Save button